SQUANTO, A TRUE HERO

 2- Read through the lesson ahead of time, as well as provide support to all participating so they can be prepared.
 It may be helpful to young children or those needing extra guidance, to be ready with their part of the Family Time-Family Home Evening (FHE) Lesson so everyone can feel needed and successful.

-4- Here’s a big secret I’ve used with raising 5 kids and having Family Home Evenings.
+3- Here’s a big secret I’ve used with raising 5 kids and having Family Home Evenings.
 Of course a treat is NOT necessary, but it IS a great help.
-My biggest trick…ssshhhh…. keep a hidden purchased bag of candy or cookies that everyone likes as a backup, just in case there isn’t time to make a dessert.
+My biggest trick…ssshhhh…. keep a hidden purchased bag of candy or cookies that everyone likes as a backup, just in case there isn’t time to make a dessert which I have an idea for you at the bottom of this post.
 I know it isn’t necessary to have something, but it’s easy to use it as an excuse for some reason sometimes.
-Having a treat, some fruit, something everyone likes, goes a long way in getting everyone together :-)
+Having a treat, some fruit, something everyone likes, goes a long way in getting everyone together 🙂

 SQUANTO, A TRUE HERO!